 The current EU threshold for beach-litter greater than 2.5 cm is 15 objects per 100 m of shoreline (15 p/100 m) {cite}`threshholdeu`.
 Considering that the median value was 133 p/100 m, regional administrations will need to allocate resources to meet the threshold value if they want to achieve good environmental status under the Marine Strategy Framework Directive {cite}`goodenvironmentalstanding`.
 Determining the most effective solutions will require that stakeholders conduct intermediate assessments to evaluate progress and compare probable outcomes based on that progress.

-Furthermore, if the adoption of an MLI is intended to reduce the consequences of marine litter it is not clear from either proposed method how the LCA would change litter-survey outcomes or how that change will be quantified going forward.
-The topic of threshold values and LCA came to our attention when we wanted to determine the probability of finding a feminine hygiene product on the shores of Lake Geneva Switzerland given beach litter survey data.
+Furthermore, if the adoption of an MLI is intended to reduce the consequences of marine litter, it is not clear from either proposed method how the LCA would change litter-survey outcomes or how that change will be quantified going forward.
+The topic of threshold values and LCA came to our attention when we wanted to determine the probability of finding a feminine hygiene product on the shores of Lake Geneva, Switzerland based on previous beach litter survey data.

+XXXX HERE INTRODUCE BAYES APPROACH (just say that we will use it) APPLIED TO A PARTICULAR CASE: what follows.
+Mention why St Sulpice, why Mediterranean beaches.

 End period plastics is a campaign in the UK to eliminate plastics in feminine hygiene products (FHP).
 The campaign includes meetings throughout Europe with manufactures, suppliers and vendors of plastic FHP.
 In preparation for a meeting with a producer of FHP in Geneva, the team from End Period Plastics had questions about the incidence of these objects in Lake Geneva {cite}`endperiodplastics`.